practicalli/clojure-cli-config/README.md

 * `:dev` include `dev/` in classpath to [configure REPL startup actions using `dev/user.clj`](http://practicalli.github.io/clojure/repl-driven-development/configure-repl-startup.html)

+[Reveal](https://github.com/vlaaad/reveal) is a repl and data visualization tool

+* `repl-reveal` - repl and data visualization tool
+* `repl-reveal-nrepl` - repl and data visualization tool with nrepl server, for connection from [Clojure aware editors](https://practicalli.github.io/clojure/clojure-editors/)

+`clj -A:repl-reveal` to start a command line repl with a separate data visualization window.

+`clj -R:repl-reveal -A:rebel` to start a repl with REBEL, evaluating `(add-tap ((requiring-resolve 'vlaaad.reveal/ui)))` to add Reveal as a source for `tap>` commands.

+[Practicalli Clojure - data browsers section](http://practicalli.github.io/clojure/clojure-tools/data-browsers/reveal.html) has more details on using reveal.

 ## Data browsing - Cognitect REBL
 Browse data structures as they are generated in the Clojure REPL.